Daily Times-Advocate: History

+The newspaper expanded its holdings in 1988 to include The Californian in Temecula and Fallbrook Enterprise, both purchased from longtime owner Marmack Publishing Co.

+In 1990, the Times-Advocate was a Pulitzer Prize Finalist in Explanatory Journalism for its coverage of a shooting spree by an Escondido mail carrier and an examination of the challenges faced by Postal Service workers.

-In 1995 Tribune Publishing sold its Southern California holdings, including its largest one the Times-Advocate, to Howard Publications.
+In 1995, Tribune Publishing sold its Southern California holdings, including its largest one, the Times-Advocate, to Howard Publications.
 At the time of the sale, the Times-Advocate had a circulation of 40,000.
 Oceanside's North County Blade-Citizen and the Times-Advocate were merged that year to form the North County Times.
-That paper ceased publication as a separate title in 2013 when it was bought by the San Diego Union-Tribune and merged into the larger paper to become its North Coast edition.
+That paper ceased publication as a separate title in 2013 when it was bought by The San Diego Union-Tribune and merged into the larger paper to become its North County edition.

+The Times-Advocate's final publisher was John M. Armstrong and its final editor was Richard K. Petersen.

 The "Times-Advocate" name, which had fallen into the public domain, was revived by real estate broker Kelly Crews for a completely different publication in 2014.
 Crews sold that publication to the proprietor of the Valley Roadrunner in January 2016.

 Former staff and contributors

 In 1979 photographer Len Lahman quit his job at the Los Angeles Times to begin a one-year personal project documenting the lives of California's migrant workers and the toll their living and working conditions had taken on them.
 His photo essay, pioneering for its time, was rejected by numerous publications, including National Geographic.
 He finally found a publisher in the Times-Advocate who ran it in 1980 as a 16-page supplement entitled Faces Beyond the Border.
 The following year, Lehman won the Robert F. Kennedy Journalism Award for the piece.
 A 1987–1988 series of stories by Catherine Spearnak for the Times-Advocate and San Diego Magazine on the unsolved murders of San Diego women involved in prostitution led to the establishment of San Diego's multi-agency Metropolitan Homicide Task Force.

 Other staff or contributors who worked for the newspaper in their early careers include: